As the impact of coronavirus continues, this is the time to get ready for the next financial crisis.

 In fact, this has caused a lot of people to have a different perspective when it comes to their money.

-Most importantly, the odds of another financial crisis is inevitable.
+Most importantly, the odds of another financial crisis are inevitable.
 Certainly, none of us want to experience job loss, illness, or any emergency.

 However, we must be prepared for the unexpected.